 Who is covered?

-In a work context any worker or job applicant is protected from sexual harassment.
+In a work context any worker or job applicant is protected from sexual harassment and can bring a claim regardless of their length of service.
 Men, women or those undergoing gender reassignment may be sexually harassed.
 A victim can be harassed by a colleague, manager or subordinate.

 Where can harassment occur?